Care Coordinator – Complex Vulnerable with a primary Refugee Health focus (1.0 FTE)

 Reporting to: Manager, Client Services

-To act as an organizational lead within the Waterloo- Wellington LHIN for all refugee health needs.
-Main areas of focus will be on supporting the refuge population in accessing community resources and obtaining meaningful Primary Care attachment within WWLHIN.
+- To act as an organizational lead within the Waterloo- Wellington LHIN for all refugee health and complex vulnerable needs.
+Main areas of focus will involve supporting refugee and complex vulnerable populations in accessing community resources and obtaining meaningful primary attachment within the WWLHIN.

-While ensuring a health equity focus, this position will be responsible for supporting the refugee population by completing comprehensive assessments to inform coordinated care plans for refugees across WWLHIN.
+- While ensuring a health equity focus, this position will be responsible for supporting complex vulnerable and refugee patients by completing comprehensive assessments to inform coordinated care plans for patients across WWLHIN.

-Working closely with local Primary Health Care providers as well as other community partners, this position with be integral in ensuring refugees are receiving the right care at the right time.
+- Working closely with local Primary Health Care providers as well as other community partners, this position will be integral in ensuring refugees and complex vulnerable residents including indigenous residents are receiving the right care at the right time.

 The incumbent will be responsible for:

-- Engage in refugee health system improvement by participating in research, quality improvement initiatives, systems projects and pilots that support the development and integration of refugee health within Ontario health care system
+- Engage in health system improvement by participating in research, quality improvement initiatives, systems projects and pilots that support the development and integration within the Ontario health care system

 - Engaging the client by establishing a committed relationship; to work with the client in addressing his or her needs and goals;

 - Assessment of referred clients to obtain information in order to identify a client’s functional & cognitive status, strengths, values, abilities, preferences, resources, supports and need